 We are known as a popular event location and are renowned for hosting quality events with high levels of participation.
-Over 750,000 people attended events in the municipality last year.
+In previous years over 750,000 people have attended events in the municipality.

 Our combination of natural assets, highly recognisable landmarks, hospitality centres and proximity to the CBD provide a unique opportunity for event producers.

 More information on our City neighbourhoods can be found in the city snapshot.

 Applications for the 2021/22 season are now closed.

 To keep up to date with the annual major events and markets expressions of interest process, sign up online.

 Applications will be assessed against a range of criteria including the nature of the proposal, site suitability, impact on amenity and benefit to the community.